thosgood/this-weeks-finds/markdown/251-300/week281.md

 week281

-This week I\'d like to finish my news report from the Corfu summer school on quantum gravity.
-You\'ll hear how strings meet loops in BF theory, and how the Poincaré 2-group gives a spin foam model that mimics flat Minkowski spacetime.
+This week I'd like to finish my news report from the Corfu summer school on quantum gravity.
+You'll hear how strings meet loops in BF theory, and how the Poincaré 2-group gives a spin foam model that mimics flat Minkowski spacetime.